 Students who do not wish their work to be submitted through the plagiarism detection software must inform the Instructor before the assignment is due.
 No penalty will be assigned to a student who does not submit work to the plagiarism detection software.
 All submitted work is subject to normal verification that standards of academic integrity have been upheld (e.g., on-line search, other software, etc.).
-For more details about McMaster's use of Turnitin.com please go to www.mcmaster.ca/academicintegrity.
+For more details about McMaster's use of Turnitin.com please go to the Office of Academic Integrity website.